 BUBC has an emerging squad system.
-At the start of every year all senior rowers undergo fitness and rowing assessments.
-They are then placed in boats which train together up to the next assessment mid-term.
+At the start of every year, all senior rowers undergo fitness and rowing assessments.
+They are then placed in boats that train together up to the next assessment mid-term.
 Then there is a final assessment at the end of the term.
 This allows people to move into faster boats.
 All assessments are open and transparent and based on flexibility, power and strength, rowing machine scores, attendance and the coach's assessment of your technical ability.
 At certain times of the season, seat racing will also be carried out.
-For the 2018 -19 season the head coach and fresher development coach is Jonathon Carr-Brown.
-He will be assisted by James Lambton-Heys, Keith Jackman and Dave Stewart.
+The head coach and fresher development coach is Jonathon Carr-Brown.
 Both the men's and women's squads follow the same land and water training programme.

 BUBC welcomes anyone who wants to try and learn how to row.
 Every year we run a taster session for freshers where they can see if the sport and the club is for them.
-First, second, third or fourth years who have never rowed before can sign up at Freshers fair on 28 September 2019 and then we will be running rowing machine training courses on Monday 30 September and Wednesday 2 October followed by two weekend taster session at BUBC boathouse on October 5/6 and October 12/13.
+First, second, third or fourth years who have never rowed before can sign up at Freshers fair on 25 September 2021 and then we will be running rowing machine training courses on Monday 30 September and Wednesday 2 October followed by two weekend taster sessions at BUBC boathouse on October 2/3 and October 9/10.
 Freshers are taught to row by members of the senior squad supervised by the coaching team.
 We have a good track record of training novice rowers and many will be good enough by the end of the year to row in the Henley Royal Regatta qualifying races.

-The senior men's squad is typically made up of 24 to 26 atheletes who have all chosen to train for specific goals.
-For the 2018-19 season they are aiming for a top 100 place at Tideway Head of the River, a A/B-Final at BUCs regatta and qualification for the Temple Challenge Cup at Henley Royal Regatta.
-A high-level of commitment is required and members of the squad will do between six to eight training sessions a week ranging from pilates, weights, rowing machine training and water work at weekends.
-Any experienced rowers are invited to join the squad and training begins Saturday 28 September 2017.
+The senior men's squad is typically made up of 24 to 26 athletes who have all chosen to train for specific goals.
+For the 2020-21 season they are aiming for a top 100 place at Tideway Head of the River, an A/B-Final at BUCs regatta, and qualification for the Temple Challenge Cup at Henley Royal Regatta.
+A high level of commitment is required and members of the squad will do between six to eight training sessions a week ranging from pilates, weights, rowing machine training, and water work at weekends.
+Any experienced rowers are invited to join the squad and training begins Saturday 25 September 2021.

-BUBC selects between four and six first year men and women to take part in an accelerator scheme.
-Trials will be run between October 3 to October 13th to find a group of men and women who have never rowed before but have the potential to become excellent athletes.
+BUBC selects between four and six first-year men and women to take part in an accelerator scheme.
+Trials will be run between September 29 and October 10, 2021, to find a group of men and women who have never rowed before but have the potential to become excellent athletes.
 Once selected the fast track squad will be invited to train and row with the senior squads.
 They will also be asked to sign a pledge to complete at least 80% of the senior squad training programme.
-DETAILS OF THE SCHEME WILL BE AVAILABLE AT FRESHERS FAIR ON SATURDAY 28 SEPTEMBER 2019 AT THE BUBC STAND.
+DETAILS OF THE SCHEME WILL BE AVAILABLE AT THE FRESHERS' FAIR ON SATURDAY 25 SEPTEMBER 2021, AT THE BUBC STAND.

 By far the most important person in any boat is the person keeping it on course.
 In rowing the people who steer boats are called coxes and they are literally worth their weight in gold.
 You can be a man or a woman and we need coxes more than we need rowers.
 We run a cox's squad and offer training, reduced fees and membership for anyone will to take on management responsibility for our crews.
 We are looking for small, light people (mimimum weight 55kilos) who know how to get people organised and motivated.
 The steering is perhaps the simplest thing we will teach you.
 Cox's are squaded and assessed like rowers and you will have to fight for your place in the best boats.